 Emboldened by being allowed to let the devil loose above the altar at Westminster Abbey, our next project was to dramatise the story of Maya Deren.
 Deren is an important figure in the history of alternative cinema in the USA.
 But what first attracted my attention was her book ‘The Voodoo Gods’ (originally called ‘The Divine Horsemen’).
 This impressed me when I first read it in the early 1970s.
 It was the story of Deren’s journey to Haiti, initially to film voudon dance.
 This venture took her on an unplanned inner journey that resulted in her becoming a mambo, a voudon priestess.
 The book is also a critique of modern western beliefs and morals, which Deren compares negatively with the integrity and cooperation that she experienced among the serviteurs (sèvitè), the followers of voudon with whom she came to live and work.

-I was feeling increasingly confident in what could be achieved on stage through the processes that the company had developed.
-As a result, in Dance of White Darkness I dropped any caution.
-The story attempted to explore voudon ceremonies, the loa spirit world, and possession on stage.
+I was feeling increasingly confident in what we could achieve on stage.
+In Dance of White Darkness I dropped any caution.
+The story attempted to explore voudon ceremonies, the loa spirit world, and spirit possession on stage.
 The story also looked at the relationship between these things and the ‘tourist voodoo’ that Deren writes about and comments on in her book.

 One problem was to find performers who could interpret the material.
 Not so much the Maya Deren character herself, who was on a journey of discovery as a sophisticated American artist in, initially, an alien world.
 The real difficulty was finding performers to play the Haitian villagers and sèvitè.
 They would be the participants in the voudon ceremonies.
-In the mid-1990s it seemed to be next to impossible to find experienced Afro-Caribbean performers.
+Despite making an enormous effort I found it impossible to find experienced Afro-Caribbean performers.
 We contacted the Gambian/Senegalese master drummer Lamin Jassey and his then wife, Vicky.
 Culturally there are very close links between West Africa and Haitian voudon.
 Vicky joined the touring company and Lamin and Vicky together worked with us to train the performers in voudon ceremonies and dance.
 We also had help from the choreographer T.C.
 Howard, from Ludus dance.
 It was a big regret that we couldn’t find any other Haitian, West Indian or African performers at that period.
 Even now I wonder if it might have been possible, had we tried even harder?
 But wherever I looked, wherever we tried, there was nothing, nobody.
 I asked the Chair of our Board, Erik Knudsen, who is half Ghanaian, if he felt that we should abandon the project as a result of this.
 Erik was adamant that we should continue with our show.

 We spent ten weeks in preparation and rehearsal, and a couple more weeks on previews.
 Then we packed, and the company of nine (and our horses) were ready at the beginning of July.
 The show toured to Dumfries & Galloway, Cumbria, Lancashire, Yorkshire and Humberside.
 Later we took the show to the Netherlands.
 During the 1990s we had a wonderful Dutch agency – Drie Stenen – who produced highly successful, and profitable, tours for several years.